anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   Nevertheless, there are cases in which the pledge may also include additional attributes specific to the target domain into the certification request.
-To get these attributes in advance, the attribute request can be used.
+To get these attributes in advance, the attribute request can be optionally used.

   For example, {{RFC8994, Section 6.11.7.2}} specifies
   how the attribute request is used to signal to the pledge